MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/overview.md

 Both agents and assistants enable you to build automated workflows that leverage Large Language Models (LLMs), but Azure AI Agent Service provides all the capabilities of assistants and:

 * The ability to use non-Azure OpenAI models Such as Llama 3.
-* An extended toolset that lets you ground the agent with different datasets and access the web using Bing web searches.
+* An extended toolset that lets you ground the agent with different datasets such as Microsoft Fabric, SharePoint, OpenAPI, and access the web using Bing web searches.

 ## Features overview